-September- Buoy 10 Columbia River Salmon
+September- Buoy 10 Salmon Fishing

-October- Buoy 10 Columbia River Salmon
+October- Buoy 10 Salmon Fishing

 This is a question that I’m regularly asked and the answer is both!
 While there are times when I like to keep my boat in one place, there are other times where I might pull the boat out and launch it from a different location in the Astoria area.